firewallzer0/gate-house/README.md

 # gate-house
-Requires: PHP > 5.5 , Composer, Slim PHP
+Requires: PHP > 5.5 , Composer, Slim PHP, PHP-SOAP
 Designed for use with Apache.

 ---